machine mastery

 Prevention Tips

-Keep your pressure in the optimal zone consistently:
+Keep your pressure consistently in the zone:

 Daily Routine

-1. Warm up properly: Let machine heat 10-15 minutes
+1. Warm up properly: 10-15 minutes, not 30 seconds

 Bean Management